Which underground waterproofing systems are more reliable, bonded or un-bonded?

 Make the right choice

-Relying on an un-bonded waterproofing system can leave a building vulnerable to defects and damage for decades to come.
-By choosing a fully bonded waterproofing system like PREPRUFE® Plus, you can mitigate those risks and the associated repair costs.
+Relying on an un-bonded waterproofing system can leave a building vulnerable to defects and damage.
+By choosing a fully bonded basement waterproofing system like PREPRUFE® Plus, you can mitigate those risks and the associated repair costs.
 The result is peace of mind that comes with knowing the structure will be protected against water ingress throughout its service life.

 - Building Envelope Solutions